Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum

-The volume integration of the large number of the zero-modes prevents the zero-modes from acquiring a classical VEV at zero temperature.
-Conversely, at any nonzero temperature, $T\not=0$, the mean square of the zero-mode $\frac{\hat \sigma^2}{N}$ takes nonvanishing expectation values as shown in Fig.~\ref{fig:sigma}, even though this fact is unrelated to any spontaneous symmetry breaking.
+The volume integration of the large number of the zero-modes prevents $\hat\sigma^2$ from acquiring a nonvanishing VEV at zero temperature.
+Conversely, at any nonzero temperature, $T\not=0$, the mean square $\frac{\hat \sigma^2}{N}$ takes a nonvanishing expectation value (Fig.~\ref{fig:sigma}), but this is unrelated to any spontaneous symmetry breaking.
 The absence of spontaneous breaking of the global $SU(N)$ symmetry in our system is discussed more explicitly in Appendix~\ref{NSSB}.